econ-ark/Life-Cycle-Prime-Time/content/report.md

 [^normalization]: The normalization for value function involves more than just division by $\pLvl$; see @BufferStockTheory for details.

 We calibrate the model to include two kinds of uncertainty after retirement.

 First, we incorporate estimates from @Cagetti2003 of the size of shocks to medical expenditures for retirees; a perfectly rational reason not to run down your wealth, or not to run it down too far, is a fear of large medical expenses that you want to be able to meet.
+Such uncertainty has the potential to deter the drawdown of wealth; see @Ameriks2020jpe for an argument that it is the principal explanation for the 'drawdown failure.'
+While such effects are present in our model, our model estimation results below will find that the model still predicts much more drawdown of wealth than the data show.

 Second, we assume that there are 'ordinary' expenditure shocks in retirement that are of similar magnitude to income shocks during working life (following recent estimates from  @flExpShocks).

-Such uncertainty has the potential to deter the drawdown of wealth; see @Ameriks2020jpe for an argument that it is the principal explanation for the 'drawdown failure.'
-While such effects are present in our model, our model estimation results below will find that the model still predicts much more drawdown of wealth than the data show.[^unknownunknown]
+Again, in principle, the presence of such shocks provides a precautionary motive to draw down wealth more slowly.

 ### The LCP model with 'Warm Glow' Bequests